EloiStree/EloiStree/DownloadBundle.md

 ## Download & Access

 Instruction of how to access my work as a bundle.
-1. Go to Tipeee or Patreon and create an account
+1. Go to Tipeee or the Discord Bot and create an account
 2. Subscribe to the donation page tier
 3. Open the "Download/Access" post
 4. Access the Mega.nz account and download what you want